-So, we advise you backup all personal data such as documents, pictures and other important files before proceeding with this method.
+So, we advise you to back up all personal data such as documents, pictures, and other important files before proceeding with this method.

-Step 1: Open Settings app.
+Step 1: Open the Settings app.
 Click Update & security icon.

 Step 3: In a few seconds, you will see Choose an option screen with three options: